Deontay Wilder: Wilder vs. Szpilka

-Wilder vs. Povetkin cancelled fight
+Canceled Wilder vs. Povetkin fight

 Wilder was due to make the fourth defense of his WBC heavyweight title against former WBA (Regular) champion and mandatory challenger Alexander Povetkin (30–1, 22 KOs) on May 21, 2016, at the Megasport Arena in Moscow, Russia.
 Povetkin was considered by many to be Wilder's toughest opponent to date, and was on a four-fight knockout streak since suffering his only defeat to Wladimir Klitschko in late 2013.
 Wilder did not seem to be worried by the defense and saw this as a big name in the heavyweight division that he could add to his legacy, saying "Going to Russia is going to be nothing for me, I'm going to treat it like it's the U.S. because at the end of the day, it's one man, one ring.
 When I knock him out and come back, it's going to bring my legacy even bigger than it is now."
 He also added, "I think this is going to be an easier fight than Stiverne, I really believe that.
 To be proven wrong, we're going to find out."
 World of Boxing promoter Andrey Ryabinsky won the rights for the fight with a winning purse bid of $7.15 million, higher than the $5.1 million bid from Lou DiBella.
 Due to the 70–30 split, Wilder was looking at a minimum $4,504,500, a career-high payday.

 However, a week before the fight on May 14, it was reported that Povetkin had tested positive for the banned substance meldonium.
 Promoter Andrei Ryabinsky added that Povetkin did take meldonium in 2015, but stopped before it was banned, and only "leftover traces of meldonium at a very low concentration (70 nanograms)" were found in a blood sample given by the 36-year-old last month.
 Hours after, Wilder and his team skipped their flight to Moscow; the WBC, having little choice what with the titleholder preparing to return home, postponed the fight.
-Jay Deas, Wilder's manager and trainer, said the fight is off as did promoter Lou DiBella.
+Jay Deas, Wilder's manager and trainer, said the fight was off as did promoter Lou DiBella.
 Andrey Ryabinskiy, promoter for Povetkin, claimed the fight would take place at a later date.
-Wilder claimed he is still interested in fighting and beating Povetkin in the future, as this was a fight he had trained hard for and was hoping to make a statement against an elite heavyweight.
-On February 14, 2017, Wilder won $7 million plus legal fees after taxes, in court, over the cancellation of the fight.
+Wilder claimed he was still interested in fighting and beating Povetkin in the future, as this was a fight he had trained hard for and was hoping to make a statement against an elite heavyweight.
+On February 14, 2017, Wilder won $7 million plus legal fees after taxes over the cancellation of the fight.